Kevin McCarthy was an early architect of the Republican majority that became his downfall | News Channel 3-12

 “Without a speaker, you have real risk.”

-For McCarthy, it’s the end of the arc of his political career, from running a sandwich counter in Bakersfield, California, to the pinnacle of power, only to have his downfall engineered by some of the hard-right Republican lawmakers he helped elect to Congress but ultimately could not tame.
+For McCarthy, it’s the end of the arc of his political career, from running a sandwich counter in Bakersfield, California, to the pinnacle of power, only to have his downfall engineered by the hard-right Republican lawmakers he once recruited to Congress but ultimately could not tame.

 Democrats compounded the pain, only too happy to help oust him, in a brutal display of partisan politics.